krasileva-group/Kronos_EDR/README.md

 # Kronos Exome-Capture Sequencing Data Re-Mapping

+Relevant output files of this repository can be accessed through (Zenodo)[https://zenodo.org/records/11099763].

 ## Datasets

 Following datasets were downloaded from the NCBI with sra-tools v2.11.2.
 The datasets for Kronos2027 and Kronos2067 could not be found.